Comprehensive Arboretum Tree Survey

 However it is not adequate for GIS work beyond the surveyed area.

-for plotting trails making a lot of that work questionable.
+for plotting trails, making much of that work questionable.

 In fall 2008, the closing exercise for the fieldmapping class was to map the index trees